mayosuke/reinvent2018-session-materials-crawler/session.md

 ### Session Detail
 <a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=90836" target="_blank">https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=90836</a>

+## AIS301 - AI Summit
+Artificial intelligence (AI) is having a profound impact as industries increasingly depend on digital resources to innovate.
+With the future of AI in mind, the AI Summit at re:Invent showcases the latest in AI research and emerging trends.
+In 30-minute Lightning Talks, attendees hear from leaders in the research community who share their perspectives on everything from AI-fueled cancer research to quantum computing.
+The AI Summit is held on Tuesday November 27th from 1:00pm to 5:30pm at the Venetian Theater.
+Presenters at this year's event include Alexandre Bayen (UC Berkeley), Mona Singh (Princeton University), Rohit Prasad (Amazon AI), Thorsten Joachims (Cornell University), Jodi Forlizzi (Carnegie Mellon University), Peter Wittek (University of Toronto), Shyam Gollakota (University of Washington) and Ronald Fedkiw (Stanford University).
+### Video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/lft4areXvpk" frameborder="0" allowfullscreen></iframe>
+### Session Detail
+<a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=90434" target="_blank">https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=90434</a>

 ## ALX201-R - [REPEAT] Alexa Everywhere: A Year in Review
 Since its launch in 2015, Alexa has enabled new experiences across many device form factors at home, work, in the car, and on the go.
 With over 50,000 published skills, hundreds of new API features releases, and numerous Alexa-enabled devices, it can be hard to keep track with of the current pace.
 In this session, we get you up to speed on the current Voice First movement, the current Conversational AI trends, and we give demonstrations of some of the latest Alexa features and devices.
 Come learn about the new Alexa Skills Kit (ASK) multi-modal framework, Alexa Presentation Language (APL) for developers, Alexa skill fulfillment and consumables for customers, and some of the latest device offerings utilizing the Alexa Voice Service (AVS) and the new Alexa Gadgets Toolkit.
 ### Slide
 https://www.slideshare.net/AmazonWebServices/alexa-everywhere-a-year-in-review-alx201-aws-reinvent-2018
 ### Session Detail
 <a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=94358" target="_blank">https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=94358</a>

+## ALX201-R1 - [REPEAT 1] Alexa Everywhere: A Year in Review
+Since its launch in 2015, Alexa has enabled new experiences across many device form factors at home, work, in the car, and on the go.
+With over 50,000 published skills, hundreds of new API features releases, and numerous Alexa-enabled devices, it can be hard to keep track with of the current pace.
+In this session, we get you up to speed on the current Voice First movement, the current Conversational AI trends, and we give demonstrations of some of the latest Alexa features and devices.
+Come learn about the new Alexa Skills Kit (ASK) multi-modal framework, Alexa Presentation Language (APL) for developers, Alexa skill fulfillment and consumables for customers, and some of the latest device offerings utilizing the Alexa Voice Service (AVS) and the new Alexa Gadgets Toolkit.
+### Video
+<iframe width="560" height="315" src="https://www.youtube.com/embed/MsibLQOdqlQ" frameborder="0" allowfullscreen></iframe>
+### Session Detail
+<a href="https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=91556" target="_blank">https://www.portal.reinvent.awsevents.com/connect/sessionDetail.ww?SESSION_ID=91556</a>

 ## ALX304 - Tailor Your Alexa Skill Responses to Deliver Truly Personal Experiences
 Delivering truly personal responses to customers is one of the most engaging features of an Alexa skill.
 In this session, learn the different approaches and best practices in creating responses that are tailored to each one of your customers.
 By applying what you learn, you can keep them coming back to your voice experience.